 Reassuring the person and keeping them immobile helps in preventing the poison from spreading to other body parts.
 Do not cut the wound or tourniquet the affected area.
 Seek emergency medical help immediately and inform them of the situation.
 In the case where the patient collapses or stops breathing, apply CPR until medical personnel arrives.
 Use skills acquired from first aid certification online to give basic assistance.
 If it is safe and possible you can capture the animal or the insect and store it for identification.
-However, it is not necessary and you should not spend time to look for the animal or insect.
+However, it is not necessary and you should not spend time looking for the animal or insect.

 This method is useful for some stings and bites but not ideal for all.
 The method is aimed at slowing down the venom movement in the lymphatic system.
 Bandaging the affecting area firmly prevents the venom from leaving the infected site to other parts.
 If a bandage is not available use any available material like a stocking or any available cloth.
 Firmly bandage the infected area but not too tight for numbness.
 Generally, keep the patient immobile and calm as you seek medical help.